armbian/documentation/docs/build-framework/switches/branding.md

 !!! note "Official builds"
     When `VENDOR=Armbian`, the framework also refuses vendor branding on community / unsupported combinations (it resets several of these fields), so only genuinely official images carry the full Armbian identity.

+## Boot splash (Plymouth)

+The graphical boot splash is a separate asset from the branding switches above — it is **not** controlled by `VENDORLOGO`.
+It ships in the `armbian-plymouth-theme` package.

+To use your own boot logo, replace the source image in the build framework:

+- **File:** `packages/plymouth-theme-armbian/armbian-logo.png`
+- **Size:** a **square PNG**, resized to **256×256** at build time — supply 256×256 (or a larger square; it is downscaled), on a transparent background (the splash background is black).

+The build installs it as `/usr/share/plymouth/themes/armbian/bgrt-fallback.png`.
+The `bgrt-fallback` name means it is the logo used when the firmware provides no BGRT boot logo — the case on virtually all SBCs, so this is the logo you actually see.

+Companion assets in the same folder: `watermark.png` (333×50, a wordmark shown centred) and `spinner.gif` (resized to a 52×52 throbber).

+!!! tip "Without editing the framework tree"
+    From `userpatches/customize-image.sh` you can overwrite `/usr/share/plymouth/themes/armbian/bgrt-fallback.png` (256×256) in the rootfs.
+Plymouth's early-boot copy lives in the initramfs, which the build regenerates after `customize-image.sh`, so dropping the file there is enough.